Matsuhime: Siege of Takatō Castle (1582)

 In April 3, 1582, the Oda army, led by Oda Nobutada who departed for the front from Gifu Castle, besieged Takato Castle.
-Nobutada recommended surrender, but Nishina Morinobu refused it.
-In the meantime, Oda Nobutada with his bodyguards tore down the palisade at the postern and breached inside the castle.
-A fierce battle ensued in the bailey and the castle's buildings, and the defenders fought to the last, including women and children.
+Nobutada recommended the garrison surrender, but Nishina Morinobu refused.
+In the meantime, Oda Nobutada accompanied by his bodyguards tore down the palisade at the postern and forced an entry into the castle.
+A fierce battle ensued within the bailey and the castle buildings, and the defenders fought to the last, including women and children.

 Matsuhime Toge, a mountain pass that Matsuhime used to escape.

 After a fierce battle, Morinobu finally committed suicide.
 Before he conducted seppuku prior to the fall of the castle, he told Oda soldiers of his prediction of Nobunaga's death, which soon came to pass.

 To avoid subjugation of Takeda by the Oda army led by her former fiance, the supreme commander Oda Nobutada, Matsuhime escaped the massacre with Morinobu's daughter and three other princesses.
 Matsuhime escaped Nobunaga's overwhelming army on a mountain pass.
 This path was named Matsuhime Toge in her honor for her heroic act of leading an escape to protect the Takeda bloodline.

 They fled to many cities before settling at Kinshō-an, a temple in modern day Kamiongatamachi, where many old retainers of the Takeda clan lived.